flexcyon/docs-en/docs/en/Styling/CSS-Classes/vertical-alignment/page-2.md

 # Usage

-Applies Horizontal Right-to-Left (RTL) to your notes in reading mode
+Applies Vertical Right-to-Left (RTL) to your notes in reading mode

 Usage: